yiyenene/valkey-glide-ruby/README.md

 # Valkey

-Valkey gem is based on redis-rb and provides a Ruby client for Valkey
+A Ruby client library for Valkey built with [Valkey Glide Core][valkey-glide-home] that tries to provide a drop in replacement for redis-rb.

 ## Getting started